NASA - National Aeronautics and Space Administration

 i.
 Uncertainties

-Every data point should have a corresponding total uncertainty (or error) which has the same units as the measurement.
-This uncertainty in the measurement is indicated as a TOTAL uncertainty to include all systematic and random effects.
-Ideally, these uncertainties are tabulated as the next (and separate) column after the data column in the file.
+Measurement uncertainty is inherently associated with each measurement.
+The ICARTT data format requires reporting the TOTAL uncertainty to include all systematic and random effects.
+If the uncertainty estimates are available for each measurement period, the uncertainties can be tabulated as the next (and separate) column after the data column in the file.
 However, this requirement can be relaxed if the uncertainty data can be reproduced by information in the header of the file.
 For example, if all uncertainties can be calculated by a function that has any given data point as input, then the formula can be included as header information.
+It is imperative that the sigma confidence interval (e.g., 1 sigma or 2 sigma) should be reported with the uncertainty.
+Equally important, the units for the uncertainty must be explicitly reported in the file header.
+When absolute uncertainty is reported, the same unit should be used for the uncertainty as the associated measurement.
+For relative uncertainty, the value should be reported in percentage (e.g., 30% or 10%).

 ii.
 Missing data

 On the other hand, data below (or above) the limit of detection (LOD) are not actually “missing” but do convey some information.
-While some investigators choose to tabulate all of their quantifiable data, including negative values, others choose not to show these data points, but rather indicate the value is less than (or greater than) some quantifiable limit.
-These conditions will be indicated by two additional missing data flags that are substituted for the missing data values.
-The flag for data values GREATER THAN some UPPER LOD (ULOD) will be –7777 (or -77777, etc.), and the flag for data values LESS THAN some LOWER LOD (LLOD) will be -8888 (or -88888, etc.).
+While some investigators choose to tabulate all of their quantifiable data, including negative values for concentrations, others choose to show these data points as the values less than some quantifiable measurement limit.
+Similar treatment is also done for data with values greater than the upper LOD.
+These conditions are indicated by two additional missing data flags that are substituted for the missing data values.
+The flag for data values GREATER THAN some UPPER LOD (ULOD) is -7777 (or -77777, etc.), and the flag for data values LESS THAN some LOWER LOD (LLOD) is -8888 (or - 88888, etc.).
 These flags (if used) and the values of the upper and lower LOD are documented at specific locations in the header file (see below).
+If LLOD or ULOD values vary from point to point, they should be given in a separate column of data.

 iii.
 Data delimiter characters

-Features of different file naming conventions (including Ames) have been adapted here.
+Features of different file naming conventions have been adapted here.
 File names for the ICARTT data format, limited to 127 characters or less, are defined as follows:

-where the only allowed characters are: a-zA-Z0-9_.- (that is, upper case and lower case alphanumeric, underscore, period, and hyphen).
-All fields not in square brackets are required and are described as follows:
+Where the only allowed characters are: a-zA-Z0-9_.- (that is, upper case and lower case alphanumeric, underscore, period, and hyphen).
+All fields not in square brackets are required.
+Fields are described as follows:

 dataID: short description of measured parameter/species, instrument, or model (e.g., O3; RH; VOC; PTRMS; MM5)